hybridgroup/gophercon-2023/robot/sphero/README.md

 go run ./step5/ D6:5F:69:D6:5F:6A tcp://test.mosquitto.org:1883
 ```

+First press and release the ESC key, and then press "Control-C" to stop the robot program.

 You can send data to all of the connected robots by running the following command:

 `mosquitto_pub -h test.mosquitto.org -t tinygo/hacksession/heartbeat -m hello`

+Note that you will need to do this while the robot program is running, from another terminal window.

 ### step6